 Yes, you can overcome stage fright.
 But you have to know what causes stage fright to happen in the first place if you want to get rid of stage fright and excel as a comedian.

-There are two primary aspects that work in tandem to either accentuate or reduce stage fright:
+There are two main aspects that work in tandem to either accentuate or reduce stage fright:

 1. The subconscious mental connection you have with the prospect of performing in front of an audience.
 This aspect is the major cause of stage fright but is significantly reinforced by the next aspect which is…

-2. The confidence that you have in the process you are using to prepare and deliver your stand-up comedy material.
+2. The confidence that you have in the process you are using to create, develop, prepare and deliver your stand-up comedy material.

 Let’s discuss the mental connection first.

-If you are experiencing stage fright, that means that on a subconscious level that you are mentally connecting stage performances as being a dangerous activity and activate the sympathetic nervous system (which is also known as the flight or fight) response).
+If you are experiencing stage fright, that means that on a subconscious level that you are mentally connecting stage performances as being a dangerous activity which activates the sympathetic nervous system (which is also known as the flight or fight) response).

-Once you have this mental connection established (also known as an “anchor” in NLP), you might as well be facing a tiger that’s about to attack you – the automatic physiological response is essentially the same as stage fright.
+Once you have this mental connection established (also known as an “anchor” in NLP), you might as well be facing a tiger that is about to attack you – the automatic physiological response is essentially the same as stage fright.